Izmail Specialized School #5 Water Project – Ukraine

 As the largest Ukrainian port on the Danube River, the city’s primary economic engine is maritime trans-shipment and other light manufacturing.
 The city boasts a diverse culture and multi-ethnic population consisting of Ukrainians, Russians, Moldavans, Romanians, Bulgarians, Poles, Roma, and Turks.

 Once a bustling river port with easy access to the Black Sea, economic transition and turmoil after gaining independence has made it difficult for Izmail to maintain high-quality public services.
 Most striking is the disregard and decay of the city’s infrastructure and public spaces.
 Sadly, shrinking city budgets have resulted in less and less attention to education and local schools.

-Izmail Specialized School #5 strives to meet the physical and educational needs of approximately 100 students with disabilities, ranging from 7 to 16 years old, in 1st to 10th grade levels.
+Izmail Specialized School #5 strives to meet the physical and educational needs of approximately 100 students with disabilities, ranging from 7 to 16 years old, in the 1st to 10th-grade levels.

 A quarter of the students are physically handicapped, while the remainder deal with various forms of learning disabilities, including dyslexia and attention deficit disorder (ADD).

 This project is to improve water sanitation and drinking water access for Izmail Specialized School #5.

 The project is being coordinated by the Izmail Fund for Entrepreneurship Support and Anatoliy Vasyliovych Bogoon, director of the school.